ory/docs/docs/hydra/faq.md

   token).
 - **No:** Never use access tokens for logging people in, for example `http://myapp.com/login?access_token=...`.
 Coming back to the money example:
-  The police officer ("authentication server") will not accept money ("access token") as a proof of identity ("it's really you").
+  The police officer ("authentication server") won't accept money ("access token") as a proof of identity ("it's really you").
 Unless he is corrupt ("vulnerable"), of course.